 St Patrick's Festival

-First held in Luton in 2000, the parade and other events have become one of the leading attractions of the Luton cultural calendar bringing Irish music, dance and drama to the streets and entertainment venues of Luton.
+First held in Luton in 2000, the Festival is now a leading attraction in the Luton cultural calendar, bringing Irish music, dance and drama to the streets and entertainment venues of Luton.

 Rain couldn’t keep the crowds away from the 24th Luton Irish Forum St Patrick’s Parade.
 St George’s Sq, Luton was a sea of umbrellas and green on Saturday 18th March as thousands got in the St Patrick’s spirit, with top acts including Ritchie Remo and The Kings of Connaught.

 “Was a great day.
 Taking part in parade with my daughter was very special.
 Well done to everyone.” said parade participant, Ursula Quigley.

 The Parade day was the highlight of a festival that started on 2nd March with a BIG Pub Quiz sponsored by Machins Solicitors

 Later in the month, the sell out show Six Marys played to a packed house and we all recalled growing up in Ireland!

 Nearly 200 people attended the Afternoon Social where they enjoyed performances from the Galway Sligo Trad group, X Factor’s Adam Moloney and The Walshe School of Irish Dancing.
 Anglia News dropped in and filmed highlights for the TV.